wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/create-model-driven/includes/3-navigate-model-driven.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the General tab in Employee Table, with an arrow pointing to the Related dropdown menu and AccidentTables highlighted.](../media/related.png)](../media/related.png#lightbox)

-   You will be directed to a view that lists the accidents that **Rita Book** has been involved in.
+   You'll be directed to a view that lists the accidents that **Rita Book** has been involved in.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of AccidentTable Associated View.](../media/accidents.png)](../media/accidents.png#lightbox)